Non-Archimedean Whitney stratifications: Introduction

 The ``full version'' of this theorem (formulated in the language of model theory) is Theorem~\ref{thm:main}.
 Corollary~\ref{cor:pos-char} is a reformulation which is uniform in the field $K$ and which also works in sufficiently large positive characteristic.
-For readers not familiar with the language of model theory, Theorem~\ref{thm:alg} is a reformulation of Corollary~\ref{cor:pos-char} in a purely algebraic context.
+For readers not familiar with model theory, Theorem~\ref{thm:alg} is a reformulation of Corollary~\ref{cor:pos-char} in a purely algebraic context.
+Note that these full versions (\ref{thm:main}, \ref{cor:pos-char}, \ref{thm:alg}) also yield the existence of t-stratifications uniformly in families.

-If, in Theorem~\ref{thm:weakA}, we only consider small balls $B$, then it essentially says that the set of points of $X$ that do not have a $d$-translatable neighborhood has dimension less than $d$ (this uses that by Lemma~\ref{lem:t-strat-glob}, $S_0 \cup \dots \cup S_{d-1}$ is topologically closed).
-Such kinds of statements sound pretty familiar; the more surprising part is that we obtain $d$-translatability even on big balls not intersecting $S_0 \cup \dots \cup S_{d-1}$.
-This is what makes the theorem really interesting; however, it also has some counter-intuitive implications on how one has to choose the sets $S_i$; see Section~\ref{sect:ex} for examples.
+One of the big strengths of Theorem~\ref{thm:weakA} is that we obtain $d$-translatability not just on a neighborhood of each point of $S_d$ but on any ball disjoint from $S_0 \cup \dots \cup S_{d-1}$.
+However, a drawback of this is that the choice of the $S_d$ can be pretty uncanonical.
+Here are some examples.